 FUT: Follicular Unit Transplantation

 Androgenetic alopecia, or male and female pattern baldness, affects the majority of men and nearly half of women over the age of 50.
-Medicated hair loss products and treatments can successfully control and manage ongoing hair loss, but they are unable to regrow hair in areas of the scalp that have ceased to produce hair altogether.
+Medicated hair loss products and treatments can successfully control and manage ongoing hair loss, but they cannot regrow hair in areas of the scalp that have ceased to produce hair altogether.

 At Cooley Hair Center, Dr. Jerry Cooley offers follicular unit transplantation (FUT) surgery to his hair loss patients interested in natural and seamless results.
 By harvesting healthy DHT-resistant follicles found on the back and sides of the scalp, Dr. Cooley can rebuild hairlines and restore his patients’ hair to a fuller, more youthful version, like they remember.